Heng-CHY/LearnMat/README.md

 # LearnMat
-Code is coming soon.
-Code is currently being prepared.
+The source code is currently being prepared and will be made publicly available soon.